Tutorial April 29, 2026 · 10 min read

 Step 6 — Advanced: Multi-Filter Search

-On Basic plan and above, use the /v1/exercises/search endpoint to filter by multiple criteria simultaneously — great for "show me beginner chest exercises using dumbbells":
+On Basic plan and above, use the /v1/exercises/search endpoint to filter by multiple criteria simultaneously — great for "show me beginner chest exercises using dumbbells" (like a dumbbell bench press):

 // Multi-filter search (requires Basic plan or higher)